genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 ```

 You're back on the login node, and the container is gone.
 Try `fastqc --version` again to
-convince yourself.
-The output files, however, are still in your directory, because they were
-written to your storage allocation, not inside the container.
+convince yourself (it'll say 'not found').
+The output files, however, are still in your directory, because they were written to your storage directory, not somewhere inside the container.

 ---